birding from the window, Singapore

 I often wonder if anyone living in the units around me has been also quietly observing these birds too.
 To most, birds can be hard to spot when unmoving and hidden amongst the thick foliage.
 Their location is usually given away when they make a sudden movement - a flash of bright colors amongst the green and brown foliage.

-Nowadays I can identify a bird (and maybe even their actvity) by their sounds. i am notified when the bee eater has found a snack, and when a black-naped oriole chick, crow or koel chick, mynah chick is crying out for food.
+Nowadays, I can identify a bird (and maybe even their activity) by their sounds. i am notified when the bee eater has found a snack, and when a black-naped oriole chick, crow or koel chick, mynah chick is crying out for food.

 There is also a small group of resident rock pigeon and zebra+spotted doves.
 I haven't figured out why the rock pigeons don't seem to be constantly feeding on fruit like their wilder pigeon cousins, but seek the scraps (aka junk food) on the ground.